“What if healing isn’t the absence of anxiety, but the Presence of Jesus in my anxiety?” Pamela Piquette

 4. THANKSGIVING

-In my anxiety, I often feel isolated, alone, forgotten about, and angry — angry that I can’t do everything my mind believes I ought to do; angry that I can’t get others to do some piece of it, or do something more to help me; and angry that I can’t control all the pieces and all the people.
+In my anxiety, I often feel isolated, alone, forgotten, and angry – angry that I can’t do everything my mind believes I ought to do, angry that I can’t get others to do some piece of it (or do something more to help me), and angry that I can’t control all the pieces and all the people.

 Ultimately, I’m angry at God.

-Throughout our 30+ years of marriage, my husband has been my release valve, patiently waiting as I vent my frustration, helping me to figure out what the real issue is.
-Sometimes my frustration explodes all over him about something else completely, yet he stays, welcoming me back from the hard place even in the middle of the mess.
+Throughout our 30+ years of marriage, my husband has been my release valve, patiently waiting as I vent my frustration, helping me figure out the real issue.
+Sometimes, my frustration explodes all over him about something else entirely.
+Yet he stays, welcoming me back from the hard place, even in the middle of the mess.

 5. PEACE

-Oh, how I long for peace, when my mind will rest and relax, but far too often even with the best of intentions, I simply can’t make my mind stop.
+Oh, how I long for peace where my mind can rest and relax, but far too often (even with the best of intentions), I simply can’t make my mind stop!
 It just continues to plan, scheme, and wander through an endless list of “to-dos.”
-While I long for peace, I now realize that it isn’t a thing or a state to achieve, but the person of Jesus, my Prince of Peace, whose arms are wide open just waiting for me.
-Peace is an invitation for my mind to read about, recite a scripture about, and remember, for Jesus is the perfect counselor and guide toward His peace-filled presence.
+While I long for peace, I now realize that it isn’t a thing or a state to achieve, but peace is the person of Jesus, my Prince of Peace, whose arms are wide open, just waiting for me.
+Jesus is the perfect counselor and guide; His Word provides the place where I can read about, recite, and remember His peace-filled presence.

 6. PROTECTION

-As long as I can remember I have hunted for refuge and safety, which has seemed just beyond my reach.
-Fear that I won’t fit in or that I will say or do the wrong thing plagues me, so it’s safer to avoid closeness to others.
+As long as I can remember, I have hunted for refuge and safety, which always seemed just beyond my reach.
+Fear that I won’t fit in or will say or do the wrong thing plagues me, so avoiding closeness to others is safer.
 Holding them at arm’s length seems to offer a measure of protection.

-Looking back over my life, I realize that God has protected my fragile heart and mind with laughter.
-I love to laugh, finding humor in many situations.
-Truly, I believe laughter is a gift from God and sacred to Him.
+Looking back over my life, I realize God has protected my fragile heart and mind with laughter.
+I love to laugh and find humor in many situations.
+Honestly, I believe laughter is a gift from God and sacred to Him.
 Laughter has the amazing capacity to change a moment of hard, and to act as a pressure release valve, protecting me when I feel the weight of too much anxiety.

 A cheerful heart is good medicine.
 (Proverbs 17:22)